ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 ### The Bright Blue Horror

 Coming into Metis, I knew one of the hardest parts would be switching from R to Python.
 Beyond simply having much more experience in R, I had come to rely on Hadley Wickham's great set of R packages for data science.
-One of these is ggplot2, a data visualizaiton package.
+One of these is ggplot2, a data visualization package.
 While there is a version of [ggplot2 for python](http://ggplot.yhathq.com), I decided to learn the main plotting system in Python, matplotlib.
 Then I actually created and saw my first matplotlib graph:

 <p align="center">
   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/blog_post_ugly_plot.png" alt="Matplotlib Default"/>